gffiveash/DS4002/README.md

   - *seaborn* - another visualization tool
   - *numpy* - for numerical computation
   - *datetime* - to conduct time series analysis
+  - *sklearn* - for linear regression and clusterings
+  - *SARIMAX* - for SARIMA model analysis
 - **Platform**: Mac

 ## Map of Documentation